CDFER/ltr303-light/README.md

 ## Warnings

-- Not all functions are implemented
-- Not compatible with other LTR303 Arduino libraries
-- Only tested with the ESP32 platform
+- Only tested with the ESP32 and ESPS2
-- Under development (as of March 2023)
+- Interrupt based triggers not implemented

 ### Setup